professional and inclusive

 As one of Western Australia’s leading arts and health organisations, DADAA provides exciting employment opportunities in a number of different areas.
 DADAA is committed to creating local employment opportunities in both regional WA and metropolitan Perth; providing staff with professional development and mentoring programs; encouraging artistic licence and creative control for artsworkers; increasing opportunities for people with disability in the workforce; and ensuring a professional and supportive work environment.

-A number of our programs regularly recruit artsworkers for Freight Studio, Focus Studio and our Artlink Children and Young People’s program.
+A number of our programs regularly recruit casual artsworkers for our Visual Arts, Digital Arts, Artlink Children and Young Adult programs.

 Many workshops at DADAA require support workers.